Back to Blog

 .

-EMIR Refit - Flagship Reporting Regulation After Brexit
+EMIR Refit - Flagship reporting regulation after Brexit

 The EMIR REFIT Regulation aimed to reduce unnecessary regulatory burdens imposed on market participants.
 It stemmed from the European Commission’s findings that the original technical standards introduced by EMIR in 2012/13 were unduly onerous, but the question of whether it has achieved its aims is very much up for debate.